Best Supplements for Improved Mental Health

 - Very low evidence3 studies

-- Very lowBifidobacterium bifidum Rosell-71Across 3 review-based studies, all reported beneficial but small-sized effects of Bifidobacterium bifidum Rosell-71 on improved mental health.
-No studies reported statistically significant findings for this specific strain, and doses, study durations, and forms were not consistently reported.3 beneficial3 studies
+- Very lowBifidobacterium bifidum Rosell-71Across 3 review articles, all reported beneficial but small-sized effects of Bifidobacterium bifidum Rosell-71 on mental health outcomes.
+No consistent dose, form, or duration data were reported, and no study reported statistically significant results.
+The evidence is derived entirely from secondary analyses, not direct trials.3 beneficial3 studies